New One-Acre Urban Garden Coming to Ridgeville’s Elks Park

 • Community feedback survey goes live.

-• Email to Ridgeville Park District 2,000-address email list and to Alderman Matt Rogers’ Eighth Ward email list.
+• Email to Ridgeville Park District 2,000-address email list

 • Proposed garden site and feedback opportunity information posts on Facebook and Instagram